+Communicating with Customers
-What methods are you using to communicate with your customers?

-How are you reaching potential/future customers?

-How are you telling your unique story and differentiating your products?
+- What messages are you going to communicate to your customers? - How are you reaching potential/future customers?
+What is your outreach strategy? - How are you telling your unique story and differentiating your products?

 Establishing yourself in the market and building a customer base takes time!